 I primarily focus on mallet percussion, and I enjoy hand drumming and accessory percussion.
 I have also played drum kit and timpani in concerts and musicals.

-I have found that I have a knack for working out deals and also restoring instruments.
-I have a Inventory of instruments I can use for gigs and loan out.
+I have found that I have a knack for finding and restoring instruments.
+I have an Inventory of instruments I can use for gigs and loan out.
 I've been asked on multiple occasions, "Why do you have so many instruments?"
-The answer is pretty simple: I have the means, and I want to play them.
+The answer is pretty simple—because I want to play them.

-I am most active in the Pensacola Bay Concert Band, where I serve as a section leader, provide percussion instruments and equipment, and do other behind-the-scenes band duties.
+I am currently most active in the Pensacola Bay Concert Band, where I serve as a section leader, provide percussion equipment, and do many behind-the-scenes band duties.
 I also play mallet percussion in the Pensacola Civic Band as my time allows.
 You can see my Schedule and Resume to learn more about my activities.
 I may be available for other musical opportunities in the Northwest Florida area.

 Here are some topics of percussion that I am interested in:

 - Mallet Percussion

 Subject to change, I will perform in these events: